WWWillems/pirate-radio/src/app/api/music/README.md

 ## Notes

 - Generated audio files are saved to the `temp_audio` directory
-- The endpoint uses the Hugging Face Spaces API, so generation time may vary based on:
+- The endpoint uses Google's Vertex AI API, so generation time may vary based on:
-  - Model availability
+  - API availability
-  - Queue position
+  - Request queue
-  - Number of inference steps
   - Duration of the music
-- Typical generation time: 30-60 seconds for a 30-second audio clip
+- Typical generation time: 10-30 seconds for a 30-second audio clip
 - The audio format is always MP3
-- Make sure you have a stable internet connection as the model is hosted on Hugging Face Spaces
+- Make sure you have a valid Google Cloud project with Vertex AI enabled
+- Authentication is handled automatically by the Google Auth Library (no manual token refresh needed)
+- The Lyria model must be available in your selected region
+- The Lyria model is optimized for high-quality music generation with natural-sounding instruments and compositions

 ## Integration with Orchestration